AdarshAravind/Big-Data-Analytics-SOEN-691-UU-Winter-2020/README.md

 #### 2.2 ALGORITHMS:
 The project is implemented in python using 3 supervised machine learning algorithms: Logistic Regression, KNN, and Random Forest using scikit-learn library.
 - KNN: An object is classified by a plurality vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors.
-If k = 1, then the object is simply assigned to the class of that single nearest neighbour.
+If k = 1, then the object is simply assigned to the class of that single nearest neighbor.
 - Random Forest: It is an ensemble learning method for classification that operates by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes of the individual trees.

 #### 2.3 TECHNOLOGIES: